-When a 2018 survey asked hoteliers about their planned investments, a diverse array of technologies came up, including mobile, IoT, cloud, location-based services, omnichannel, and AI.
+When a 2018 survey conducted by Alcatel-Lucent asked hoteliers about their planned investments, a diverse array of technologies came up, including mobile, IoT, cloud, location-based services, omnichannel, and AI.

 All of this multiplied by the number of sites on your roster leads to a KPI landscape that is almost too sprawling to manage.
 No wonder, then, hoteliers have to continually switch between sites to maintain operations at an optimum.
 And the inability to do so, for example, during a pandemic, results in irreparable losses.

 A data storytelling app cuts down this fragmentation in hospitality’s digital landscape.

 Multiple hospitality data analytics sources can feed into a single tool, removing the need to juggle between different interfaces or physical sites.
 The tool can create a complete “data story” for the hotelier by extracting information from a holistic set of sources.